Centers & Affiliated Entities Policy 105

 7. Responsible Administrators:

 a.
-It is the responsibility of the responsible Dean of the College(s) in which the Center or Institute is established, CAO, the Chancellor or the appointed designee(s) of these officers (hereinafter collectively referred to as the “responsible administrator”) to establish, by rules, the internal procedures by which his or her unit will review a Center or Institute proposal or any other action proposed for a Center or Institute.
+It is the responsibility of the responsible Dean of the College(s) in which the Center or Institute is established, EVCP, the Chancellor or the appointed designee(s) of these officers (hereinafter collectively referred to as the “responsible administrator”) to establish, by rules, the internal procedures by which his or her unit will review a Center or Institute proposal or any other action proposed for a Center or Institute.

 b.
 All actions will be made only upon the final recommendation of the responsible administrator.